 - Call security by pressing the red emergency button on the hallway phones.
-If you are not located near a hallway phone, immediately call 911. - Address/floor/location/room number - Nature of the medical emergency - Your name and the victim's name - Do not move the victim unless absolutely necessary. - Stay with the victim and enlist help from others to meet and guide responding emergency personnel. - See CPR list in the Faculty/Staff Lounge or Security desk to find individual(s) trained and authorized to provide CPR or First Aid and assist you until the arrival of professional medical help. - Anyone providing any medical assistance must be wearing appropriate personal protective equipment. - If you have not already done so, report the emergency to Security by pressing the red emergency button on the hallway phones or by dialing 415-503-6280.
+If you are not located near a hallway phone, immediately call 911. - Address/floor/location/room number - Nature of the medical emergency - Your name and the victim's name - Do not move the victim unless absolutely necessary. - Stay with the victim and enlist help from others to meet and guide responding emergency personnel. - See CPR list in the Faculty/Staff Lounge or Security desk to find individual(s) trained and authorized to provide CPR or First Aid and assist you until the arrival of professional medical help. - Anyone providing any medical assistance must be wearing appropriate personal protective equipment. - If you have not already done so, report the emergency to Security by pressing the red emergency button on the hallway phones or by dialing 415-503-6280 at Ann Getty Center and 415-503-6206 at Bowes Center.